hostspaceng/community-challenge/README.md

 The workflow will be triggered in the response to your push event you created in your file.

+To see your running workflow action, navigate to the Actions page, you can see the build running with the git commit message.
+To see the build running click on the git commit message.
+You can see, in my own Actions my running build is `update files`

 ```
 on:
   push: